brown-dash/Dash-Documentation/markdown/features/generative-ai.md

 ## Overview

-Dash supports different types of text and image generation through the OpenAI API.
-These features are accessible through plain text nodes, PDFs, webpages, and images.
+Dash's integration with the OpenAI API enables features that aid in text and image generation, sorting, and categorizing; document analysis; study tools; and more.
+These features are accessible through all the most common document types in Dash.

 ## Text

-You can invoke GPT-3 to respond to a text prompt inside of a text node by opening the context menu (three bars icon) => `Ask GPT-3`.
+You can invoke GPT-4o to respond to a text prompt inside of a text node by opening the context menu (three bars icon) => `Ask GPT-4`.
 It will type in its response in the text node containing the prompt.

 ![](../../assets/gifs/ai/ai-text.gif){:.img}

-## PDFs and Webpages
+## PDFs and CSVs

-You can also summarize sections of text on both pdfs and webpages by selecting a piece of text and selecting the `Summarize with AI` icon that appears in the anchor menu.
-A small box will appear in the bottom right with the summarized result.
-You can save it as an annotation on the pdf, which will link back to the original text selection.
+Dash's native AI assistant will analyze and summarize PDF documents and CSVs.

 ![](../../assets/gifs/ai/ai-pdf.gif){:.img}